UEABIO/data-sci-v1/docs/07-reproducible-reports.md

 * Pandoc: Finally, pandoc actually convert the output into word/pdf/powerpoint etc. It is a software separate from R but is installed automatically with RStudio.

-Most of this process happens in the background (you do not need to know all these steps!) and it involves feeding the .Rmd file to knitr, which executes the R code chunks and creates a new .md (markdown) file which includes the R code and its rendered output.
-The .md file is then processed by pandoc to create the finished product: a Microsoft Word document, HTML file, powerpoint document, pdf, etc.
+Most of this process happens in the background (you do not need to know all these steps!) and it involves feeding the `.Rmd` file to `knitr`, which executes the R code chunks and creates a new `.md` (Markdown) file which includes the R code **and its rendered output**.

+The .md file is then processed by pandoc to create the finished product: a Microsoft Word document, HTML file, Powerpoint document, pdf, etc.

-When using RStudio Cloud - all of these features are pre-loaded - if you take your R journey further in the future and install a copy of R and RStudio on your own computer you might have to do a little setting up to get this working.
+When using RStudio Cloud - all of these features are pre-loaded - if you take your R journey further in the future and install a copy of R and RStudio on your own computer you might have to do a little setting up to get this working (see Appendices).

 <img src="images/0_rmd.png" width="80%" style="display: block; margin: auto;" />